 The employee regularly sits and stands.
 The employee regularly reaches with hands or arms and kneels or stoops from practicing life-like scenarios on the floor.
 Occasionally the employee climbs and balances.
 The employee regularly lifts EMS equipment up to 25 pounds and occasionally may lift equipment weighing up to 100 pounds.
 The employee frequently speaks and hears.

-Bachelor's Degree in Microbiology or a closely related field and one year experience in the field.
+High school diploma and the ability to communicate fluently in American Sign Language.
 State Motor Vehicle Operator's License or demonstrable ability to gain access to work site(s).